konveyor/tackle2-ui/client/src/app/hooks/table-controls/DOCS.md

 In most cases, you'll only need to use these higher-level hooks and helpers to build a table:

 - For client-paginated tables: `useLocalTableControls` is all you need.
-These have the same signature and are interchangeable.
-  - Internally they use `useTableControlState`, `useTableControlProps` and the `getLocal[Feature]DerivedState` helpers.
+  - Internally it uses `useTableControlState`, `useTableControlProps` and the `getLocalTableControlDerivedState` helper.
 The config arguments object is a combination of the arguments required by `useTableControlState` and `useTableControlProps`.
   - The return value (an object we generally name `tableControls`) has everything you need to render your table.
 Give it a `console.log` to see what is available.
 - For server-paginated tables: `useTableControlState`, `getHubRequestParams`, and `useTableControlProps`.
   - Choose whether you want to use React state, URL params or localStorage/sessionStorage as the source of truth, and call `useTableControlState` with the appropriate `persistTo` option and optional `persistenceKeyPrefix` (to namespace persisted state for multiple tables on the same page).
     - `persistTo` can be `"state" | "urlParams" | "localStorage" | "sessionStorage"`, and defaults to `"state"` if omitted (falls back to regular React state).
     - You can also use a different type of storage for the state of each feature by passing an object for `persistTo`.
-See the [Kitchen sink example with all features](#kitchen-sink-example-with-all-features).
+See the [Kitchen sink example](#kitchen-sink-example-with-per-feature-state-persistence-and-all-features-enabled).
-  - Take the object returned by that hook (generally named `tableControlState`) and pass it to `getHubRequestParams` function (you may need to spread it and add additional properties like `hubSortFieldKeys`).
+  - Take the object returned by that hook (generally named `tableControlState`) and pass it to the `getHubRequestParams` function (you may need to spread it and add additional properties like `hubSortFieldKeys`). (⚠️ TECH DEBT NOTE: This is Konveyor-specific)
   - Call your API query hooks, using the `hubRequestParams` as needed.
-  - Call `useTableControlProps` and pass it an object including all properties from `tableControlState` along with additional config arguments.
+  - Call `useTableControlProps` and pass it an object spreading all properties from `tableControlState` along with additional config arguments.
 Some of these arguments will be derived from your API data, such as `currentPageItems`, `totalItemCount` and `isLoading`.
 Others are simply passed here rather than above because they are used only for rendering and not required for state management.
   - The return value (the same `tableControls` object returned by `useLocalTableControls`) has everything you need to render your table.
 Give it a `console.log` to see what is available.

 If desired, you can use the lower-level feature-specific hooks (see [Features](#features)) on their own (for example, if you really only need pagination and you're not rendering a full table).
 However, if you are using more than one or two of them you may want to consider using these higher-level hooks even if you don't need all the features.
 You can omit the config arguments for any features you don't need and then just don't use the relevant `propHelpers`.